 Changes to program options are presented to the Board of Trustees and Policy Council for prior approval, as well as to the Regional Office to ensure full compliance with all funding regulations.
 The following narrative documents options that are available for program services, and the populations that they serve.
-These numbers include 13 children funded through Idaho TANF dollars, and 8 Title I children in Utah funded though non- Head Start funding.
+These numbers include 16 children funded through Idaho TANF dollars.